 Does Apple Card have any special purchase plans or bonuses?

 During its fourth quarter 2019 financial earnings call, Apple CEO Tim Cook revealed a special program for new iPhone buyers.
 Using the Apple Card, you can get a special 24-month installment plan with no interest or fees.
-And since it’s an Apple puchase, you get 3 percent cash back.
+And since it’s an Apple purchase, you get 3 percent cash back.
 However, during the call, Apple did not announce when this plan will be available.

 In June 2020, Apple expanded its zero-percent financing for Apple Card users to all products except Apple Watch.
 No matter which Apple product you buy, you can get spread your payments over six or 12 months, depending on your purchase.
-The monthly installments are similar to the promos offered with the Barclaycard Financing Visa, though where those are related to price, the Apple Card financing is based on product line.
+The monthly installments are similar to the promos offered with the Barclaycard Financing Visa, though where those are related to price, the Apple Card financing is based on the product line.
 Learn more.

-Is there a rewards program?
+Is there a rewards program with Apple Card?

 Yup!
-The primary reward is a daily cash back program that Apple calls Daily Cash.
+The primary reward is a daily cash-back program that Apple calls Daily Cash.
 Rather than a complicated points system, it simply pays you cash back for every purchase you make.